Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Systematic Uncertainties

+We use $\ff{2}{2}$ as our upper systematic bound for $v_2$.
+The $\ff{2}{2}$ is measured in 10\%-size centrality bins.
+Two-particle cumulants between the particle of interest and a reference particle, $\FF{n}{\pt\mbox{-ref}}$, and between two reference particles, $\FF{n}{\mbox{ref-ref}}$, are calculated.
+The particle of interest is from a particular $\pt$ bin, while the reference particle is from $0.15<\pt<2$~\gev.
+To reduce nonflow one particle is taken from $\eta<-0.35$ and the other from $\eta>0.35$, with an $\etagap=0.7$ in-between.
+The $v_n$ are referred to as $\veta{n}{0.7}$ or simply as $\ff{n}{2}$.
+The cumulants are calculated by the Q-cumulant method and divided by the corresponding number of pairs in each event.
+The cumulants are averaged over the event sample with a unit weight (not weighted by the number of pairs).
+The anisotropy of the particle of interest is simply given by

+The $\ff{n}{2}$ of the four individual centralities are averaged by weighting each centrality by the number of particles of interest.

-The measured $\flow{4}$ likely underestimates elliptic flow because the flow fluctuation effect reduces $\flow{4}$~\cite{Aihong}.
-We note that $\flow{4}$ may still contain some non-flow effects.
-However, the agreement between $\flow{4}$ and the elliptic flow measurement using the Lee-Yang-Zero method suggests that such non-flow effects are small~\cite{LYZ}.
-We therefore use $\flow{4}$ as our lower bound of $\vf$ systematic uncertainty, as same as in Refs.~\cite{jetspec,Horner}.
-We use a parameterization of the measured $\flow{4}$ as a function of $\pt$ in each 10\%-size centrality bin.
-We first calculate the average $\flow{4}$ weighted by the associated particle multiplicity at each $\pta$ within a given $\pta$ bin for each centrality bin.
-We then take the average $\flow{4}$ for each $\pta$ bin from the four 10\%-size centrality bins weighted by the number of trigger particles within $3<\ptt<4$~\gev.
-We used the same $\flow{4}$ for $4<\ptt<6$~\gev\ because the average $\flow{4}$ obtained using the number of trigger particles within $4<\ptt<6$~\gev\ as the weight is practically the same.
+The measured $\flow{4}$ likely underestimates elliptic flow because the flow fluctuation effect in $\flow{4}$ is negative~\cite{Adler:2002pu}.
+We note that $\flow{4}$ may still contain some nonflow effects.
+However, the agreement between $\flow{4}$ and the elliptic flow measurement using the Lee-Yang-Zero method suggests that such nonflow effects are small~\cite{Abelev:2008ae}.
+We therefore use $\flow{4}$ as our lower bound of $\vf$ systematic uncertainty, the same as in Refs.~\cite{Adams:2005ph,Aggarwal:2010rf}.
+The $\ff{2}{4}$ is obtained as follows.
+Two four-particle cumulants are calculated.
+One is for quadralets of one particle of interest and three reference particles, referred to as $\FF{2}{\pt\mbox{-ref}^3}$.
+The other is for quadralets of four reference particles, referred to as $\FF{2}{\mbox{ref}^4}$.
+Since nonflow is negligible in $\ff{n}{4}$, no $\etagap$ is applied; all four particles are from the entire region of $|\eta|<1$.
+Similar to $\ff{2}{2}$, the Q-cumulant method is used to calculate $\ff{2}{4}$.
+Self-correlations are properly removed.
+The four-particle anisotropy of the particle of interest is given by

+Again the $\ff{2}{4}(\pt)$ of the four individual centralities are averaged by weighting each centrality by the number of particles of interest.